ellipinnock/2014-02-03-TGAC/lessons/tgac/version-control/tutorial.md

     $ git add journal.txt
     $ git commit

+Note that in this case we used "git add" to put journal.txt to the staging area.
+Git already knows this file should be tracked but doesn't know if we want to commit the changes we made to the file  in the repository and hence we have to add the file to the staging area.

 It can sometimes be quicker to provide our commit messages at the command-line by doing:

     $ git add journal.txt
     $ git commit -m "Added subsection headings."